Civil Rights Forum

 The Justice Departments goal remains as it was then, and the Department is vigorously using the existing civil rights laws as tools to achieve that goal.

-Supreme Court settles question of student-on-student sex harassment
+to Table of Contents Supreme Court settles question of student-on-student sex harassment

 On May 24, 1999, the Supreme Court established guidelines for determining the circumstances under which a school district could be held liable for damages resulting from student-on- student sexual harassment.
 The case on review was the Eleventh Circuits decision in Davis v.
 Monroe County Board of Education, 120 F. 3d 1390 (11th Cir.
 August 21, 1997), upholding the dismissal of a mothers Title IX suit against a school board for failure to prevent a fifth grade fellow student from sexually harassing her daughter.
 The plaintiff complained of eight separate instances of sexual harassment, all of which were reported to teachers at the school.